JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Optimization and Science of AI
+  - Optimization Theory
+  - Machine Learning Theory

 # Education to show in About widget
 education: